Online Safety at Eppleton

 Internet Filtering

 All of the big internet providers can enable internet filtering help you protect your children from unsuitable websites.
 The link below from Safer Internet provides information about filtering your home internet connection.
-But you should remember that your child may have access to the internet on their mobile device by using internet provider my the mobile provider or by connecting to other wireless services.
+But you should remember that your child may have access to the internet on their mobile device or by connecting to other wireless services.

 CEOP